jiaozi1992/Entity_Resolution/README.md

 The pairwise feature file from part 1.

 #### 3, -o <outputFile>
 OutputFile will contain Accuracy,Precision,Recall,F-measure for different thresholds of probability(being the matched pairs).
 Thresholds are from 0.0 to 1.0(0.1 as unit of measurement).
-Besides,the distribution of thresholds of probability in the output file will follow the distribution of thresholds of probability in predictions.
+Besides,the distribution of thresholds in the output file will follow the distribution of probabilities in predictions.

 #### 4,-f <featureSelectionModel>
 featureSelectionModel Option: Complete, Random, VarianceThreshold,SelectKBestFeatures,SelectFromModel_LassoCV.
 If none, Complete will be used.